-As is typical, the county courts handles non-criminal cases and disputes under $100,000.
-So if you’ve been in a car accident and have a dispute with the other driver, you’ll likely go the county court.
+As is typical, the county courts handle non-criminal cases and disputes under $100,000.
+So if you’ve been in a car accident in Fort Worth and have a dispute with the other driver, you’ll likely go to the county court.
 Typically, you’ll get a quicker trial if you go through the county court.
 The jury consists of six (not 12) jury members.

 Alternatively, the district court handles claims worth more than $100,000 and consists of a full 12 jury members.
 It takes longer to get a trial in district court because more cases are filed at this level.